Back to Blog

 How does the booking calendar integration handle conflicts?

 The agent reads live availability against your calendar in real time, which means it never offers a slot that is already taken.
 If the calendar update happens between the moment the agent reads availability and the moment it confirms the booking (the rare race condition), the platform's conflict handler reverts the booking, texts the operator with both calls, and lets the operator decide which one keeps the slot.
-In practice this happens roughly once per ten thousand bookings.
+This is a rare race condition rather than a routine event, and the handler exists so that when it does happen a person decides which booking keeps the slot rather than the software guessing.

 What integrations exist for sending the lead summary to my CRM?